 A North Carolina Summer Camp

-Falling Creek’s 545 acre campus is set in a secluded mountaintop cove in the Blue Ridge Mountains.
-Surrounded by hundreds of acres of privately owned forest and beautiful wilderness (placed in a conservation easement to protect rare plants and animals such as the endangered green salamander and pitcher plant), with close proximity to DuPont State Forest, Pisgah National Forest, and other wilderness areas, Western North Carolina offers an ideal setting for our traditional summer camp.
+Falling Creek’s 645 acre campus is set in a secluded mountaintop cove in the Blue Ridge Mountains.
+Camp is located near the town of Tuxedo, which is between Asheville, North Carolina, and Greenville, South Carolina.
+It is surrounded by hundreds of acres of privately owned forest and beautiful wilderness (placed in a conservation easement to protect rare plants and animals such as the endangered green salamander and pitcher plant), with close proximity to DuPont State Forest, Pisgah National Forest, and other wilderness areas.
+Western North Carolina offers an ideal setting for our traditional summer camp.

 - Multi-purpose gymnasium with basketball court, indoor soccer, and performance stage